Architecture

 Routing

-The OPNsense framework uses components from Phalcon where possible; the first layer initializes Phalcon’s routing, which handles requests and delivers them to the controller based on its url.
-User content is generated using Volt templates, which are picked by the controller.
-Because Phalcon’s default Models function with (relational) databases and we are using XML data, our model implementation is custom.
-But wherever possible we use components from Phalcon (for example, validation is handled using Phalcon’s classes).
-For a detailed description on the routing principles used in OPNsense, visit Frontend Routing.
+The OPNsense framework uses standard components where possible; the first layer initializes routing, which handles requests and delivers them to the controller based on its url.
+User content is generated using Volt templates (using Phalcon), which are picked by the controller.

 Controllers and views

-Not all parts of the framework are already implemented, but by deriving all controllers from the base in the OPNsense project it’s easy to extend and adapt to future needs.
+Not all parts of the framework are implemented, but by deriving all controllers from the base in the OPNsense project it’s easy to extend and adapt to future needs.
 Documentation on how to implement controllers, with the use of views, can be found at Using controllers and views.

 Models